 RANDY’S LIFE NOW

 Now Randy has come full circle.
 In March of 2005, he retired from Child Protective Services in Arizona, a state agency for which he served as an investigator for sixteen years.
-Since then, he has continued his career as a playwright and has also written several short stories.
-Randy currently lives in Tucson, Arizona, with his wife Peggy and nine animals.
-He enjoys spending time with his grandchildren.
-He has also written an opera, three unpublished novels, and a short travel piece about Muko Muko.
+Since then, he has continued his career as a writer and has also written several novels and short stories Randy still lives in Tucson, Arizona, with his wife Peggy and four animals.
+He enjoys spending time with his son, his daughter-in-law, and two grandchildren.
+He has also written an opera, three unpublished novels, short stories and a short travel piece about Muko Muko.

-The playwright is a member of The Dramatists Guild of America, Inc, The Authors League of America and The Society of Southwestern Authors.
+The playwright was a member of The Dramatists Guild of America, Inc, The Authors League of America and The Society of Southwestern Authors.

-Randy keeps pretty busy, but blogging is a way to keep his eye on the literary world.
+Randy keeps pretty busy writing, but blogging is a way to keep his eye on the literary world.

 Randy has written recently about his battle with Parkinson’s Disease.
 His wry sense of humor and daily bicycle regimen are his weapons along with the loving support of his beloved Peggy.
-It is now that Randy has returned to daily writing, keeping up his blog and is giving theater workshops five nights a week, often biking home in the evenings or taking the bus.
-Actively seeking historical designation for the site of the original “El Ojito Springs” in downtown Tucson, he has had it pointed out to him recently that he is the busiest retired man in Arizona.
+It is now that Randy has returned to daily writing, keeping up his blog and giving theater workshops, often biking home in the evenings or taking the bus.
+Actively seeking historical designation for the site of the original “El Ojito Springs” in downtown Tucson, he had had it pointed out to him that he was the busiest retired man in Arizona.